Mathematics (MATH) 215

 Area of Study: Science

 Prerequisite: None.
 However, fundamental mathematical skills are required, particularly the ability to do algebra.
 Textbooks on basic mathematics are available at the Athabasca University Library.
-MATH 100 (a non-credit course) is suitable preparation for taking MATH 215, for those students concerned about their mathematical background.
+AU Math Centre (an upgrading tutorial site) is suitable preparation for taking MATH 215, for those students concerned about their mathematical background.

 MATH 215 gives students a working knowledge and understanding of descriptive and inferential statistics and how statistics is applied in the sciences, social sciences, and business.